scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 * Advanced Users - API driven workflow with CI/CD pipeline
 * Centralized Terraform state management
 * Private Module Registry for sharing code

+???
+**Eventually you'll have a library of Terraform code that you might like to share and publish for other users and teams in your company.
+The private module registry makes this easy.
+You build reusable modules that build infrastructure according to standards, and then publish them for your users.
+This can help with enforcing security policies and build standards.**

 ---
 name: why-tfe-6